haryati75/autocomplete-app/readme.md

 # Autocomplete service using Github Search API

-A web app to perform autocomplete search on Github repositories:
+A web app to perform autocomplete search on Github popular users:
   1. frontend web page:
     - Search input page (must enter keypass first for authorisation)
     - Key in name of users that have at least N repositories and at least M followers